-Reference the following to compare your area with the growing season this
+Reference the following to compare your area with the growing season this method was developed for.

-* Average frost free growing season: May 25 to September 15th
+* Average frost-free growing season: May 25 to September 15th

 * Latest recorded frost since 1973: June 10th (not a killing frost)

 * Earliest recorded frost since 1973: August 25th (not a killing frost)